Nemanja0033/e-hr-platform-demo/README.md

   - **Employee portal**
   - **HR portal**
 - **Multitenancy:** Multiple companies can use the same application.
 Data is isolated by `companyId`, ensuring that HR and employees only see data belonging to their company.
+- **WebSocket integration:** Real-time notifications and data updates are implemented using Socket.IO.
+  - Employees receive instant feedback on submitted requests.
+  - HR receives live updates about new sick leave and vacation requests.

 ### Application Features
 - **HR portal:**